-- Attending a workshop or course to gain new skills for use in forthcoming research or creative activity. - Examples: Obtaining additional training in new statistical techniques or new computer programming in support of your research; participation in a training intensive to learn novel dance techniques, etc. - Workshops/courses must have a tangible skill associated with them; general conference attendance does not meet this requirement. - Purchasing small equipment, datasets, specialized software, or laboratory supplies to complete a new project. - Travel for the eligible faculty member to collect new data in support of a research project. - o Travel for presentation of research or to a conference is not eligible for Start It funding. - Hiring an outside agency or expert to support a pre-specified scholarly project. - o Must be demonstrated that the skill/expertise needed is not already available within ESU.
+- Attending a workshop or course to gain new skills for use in forthcoming research or creative activity. - Examples: Obtaining additional training in new statistical techniques or new computer programming in support of your research; participation in a training intensive to learn novel dance techniques, etc. - Workshops/courses must have a tangible skill associated with them; general conference attendance does not meet this requirement. - Purchasing small equipment, datasets, specialized software, or laboratory supplies to complete a new project.
+Access to these needed items should not be otherwise available via departmental or other university funds. - Travel for the eligible faculty member to collect new data in support of a research project. - o Travel for presentation of research or to a conference is not eligible for Start It funding. - Hiring an outside agency or expert to support a pre-specified scholarly project. - o Must be demonstrated that the skill/expertise needed is not already available within ESU.